yuyenchu/Meta_Pseudo_Label/README.md

 ## Description

-Recreating the Meta Pseudo Label(MPL), a State-of-the-Art  semi-supervised learning method proposed by the Google team.
+Recreating the Meta Pseudo Label(MPL), a state of the art semi-supervised learning method proposed by the Google team.
+"Meta Pseudo Labels has a teacher network to generate pseudo labels on unlabeled data to teach a student network.
+However, unlike Pseudo Labels where the teacher is fixed, the teacher in Meta Pseudo Labels is constantly adapted by the feedback of the student's performance on the labeled dataset.
+As a result, the teacher generates better pseudo labels to teach the student."

 ## Getting Started